magical-eda/MAGICAL/README.md

 If python can't find the magicalflow library, make sure you're using the below as your python install `/usr/local/bin/python3`

+If you're running the debugger for the first time, you might have some errors about a missing gds folder.
+Just create a new gds folder underneath the example directory (for example, just create a new gds folder underneath /examples/adc1)

 # MAGICAL #

 MAGICAL: Machine Generated Analog IC Layout